 Gambling is something you do for fun, using money you can afford to lose.
 We do not encourage you to gamble, but if you do we hope you do it responsibly and in a manner that makes it a positive experience for you and others who depend on you.
-You can not gamble here at BetPal.com, as this site only provides you with information about gambling-related subjects.
+It is good to highlight the fact that you cannot gamble here at BetPal.com, as this site only provides you with information about gambling-related subjects and promotional information of actual gambling and/or sports betting sites.
 The following information is thus mostly related to gambling operators (bookmakers, casinos, etc.).

 There are several tools at your disposal should you want to make sure that you gamble within your limits.
 Most operators offer some or all of: